susurobo/smart-turn-multimodal/README.md

 All training code is defined in `train.py`.

+The training code will download datasets from the [pipecat-ai](https://huggingface.co/pipecat-ai) HuggingFace repository.
+(But of course you can modify it to use your own datasets.)

 You can run training locally or using [Modal](https://modal.com).
 Training runs are logged to [Weights & Biases](https://www.wandb.ai) unless you disable logging.

 ```
-# To run a training job on Modal, upload training data to a Modal volume,
+# To run a training job on Modal, run:
-# set up the Modal environment, then run:
 modal run --detach train.py
 ```

 ### Collecting and contributing data

 Currently, there are two datasets used for training and evaluation:
-  - datasets/human_5_all -- segmented speech recorded from human interactions
+  - [human_5_all](https://huggingface.co/datasets/pipecat-ai/human_5_all) -- segmented speech recorded from human interactions
-  - datasets/rime_2 -- synthetic speech generated using [Rime](https://rime.ai/)
+  - [rime_2](https://huggingface.co/datasets/pipecat-ai/rime_2) -- synthetic speech generated using [Rime](https://rime.ai/)

 Four splits are created [when these two datasets are loaded](https://github.com/pipecat-ai/smart-turn/blob/a9e49f18da2d70dde94477be05405638db9dd8bc/train.py#L188).
   - The train, validate, and test sets are a mix of synthetic and human data